MadManMcIvor/AleTrail/journals/Alex.md

+## 10/27/22
+* Justin, Julie, and I worked with Andrew to help figure out the issue on the frontend authentication.
+We figured it out finally.
+It was an error with the token since it was coming from a different domain.
+We had to switch the fetch from including credentials to using headers bearer token.
+* Worked as a group on the readme and cleaning up the project.

+## 10/26/22
+* Made a separate Heroku app for the users.
+Linked up everything on the gitlab ci yml file and made all the necessary corrections.
+Got it deployed successfully!!!!!!

+* I tweaked some of the seed data so it’s looks better on the website.
+Also, added the data to our Heroku’s data base so it created the tables and has data there.

+* Julie, Justin, and I worked on a bug for the rest of the day.
+The favoriting is having authentication issues on the deployed site, but not locally and we can’t figure it out!

 ## 10/25/22
 * Had a bug arise that was really odd.
 The same code that was passing test yesterday wasn’t passing today.
 After a few hours of troubleshooting we figure it out.
 We needed to remove the ‘binary’ from the pyscopg requirements.
 * Worked on deployment the rest of the day